DevNambi/blog-drafts/020 - What is Ethical.md

 * They put *your desires* ahead of the desires of others.
 * They are not something you would want to have happen to you.

-It turns out some people know how to be good.
-They're just under the age of 10.
+It turns out there's an entire category of people who intuitively know what is good or bad: kids.

-#### Children Know How to be Good
+#### We Teach Our Kids to be Good

-We teach our kids how to be good:

 **Do unto others as you would have them do unto you**

-This is the famous Golden Rule (ADD IMAGE, LINK, Matt 7:12).
-It makes sense; you're probably not offending or hurting someone if you treat them the way you want to be treated.
+This is the famous Golden Rule (ADD IMAGE, LINK, Matt 7:12), and it's one of the first things taught to kids in school.
+It makes sense; you're probably not offending or hurting anyone if you treat them the way you want to be treated.

-This is a well-known concept.
-It's a core part of **all** of the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism), famous speeches (LINKS TO I have a dream speech, etc), and texts (LINKS to Declaration of Independence).
+This simple idea is also a core part of **all** of the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism), famous speeches (LINKS TO I have a dream speech, etc), and texts (LINKS to Declaration of Independence).

 The Golden Rule works **most** of the time.
 Its flaw is that people aren't alike; what I want isn't always what you want.
 The [Platinum Rule](LINK) is better, "Do unto others, wherever reasonable, as they want to be done by" (LINK, REFINE).